Yıldız Tilbe

-Yıldız Tilbe (born 16 July 1966) is a Turkish singer of Kurdish descent and one of the best-selling musical artists in Turkey, known especially for her eastern-infused ballads.
+Yıldız Tilbe (born 16 July 1966) is a Turkish singer and one of the best-selling musical artists in Turkey, known especially for her eastern-infused ballads.

 Life and career

 Yıldız Tilbe was born in the Gültepe district of Konak, İzmir, and is of Kurdish origin.
 She is the youngest of her parents' six children.
 She was known by the nickname "Yadigar" within her family.
 Her mother Altun was from Tunceli, while her father Ali was from Ağrı.
 Her father Ali Tilbe was a seasonal worker.
 She attended the Mustafa Rahmi Balaban School, but left after the second grade, and started singing from an early age.
 At the age of 18, she married Güngör Karahan.
 From this marriage she has a daughter, named Sezen Burçin.
 After five years the couple divorced.
 She then started singing in various nightclubs in İzmir.

 She began her career in 1990 in a nightclub owned by Cengiz Özşeker.
 While performing at the nightclub in 1991, she met Sezen Aksu, who asked Tilbe to become her backing vocalist.
 After accepting her offer, Tilbe moved to Istanbul and worked for Sezen Aksu for a while.
 After parting her way from Aksu, Tilbe started performing at Istanbul's nightclubs.
 She subsequently got an offer from Cem Özer to perform as a soloist in the program Laf Lafı Açıyor.
 With her appearance on this show, she became famous and released her first album, Delikanlım, in 1994, which became a hit in Turkey.
 In addition to her singing career, she started songwriting.
 In her songs, she addresses subjects such as sadness, love and separation and primarily uses romantic themes in her songs and compositions.
 In her romantic songs, she uses an imaginative and powerful language.
 Tilbe has composed many songs for several other artists and collaborated with them on their music projects.
 About her songs Tilbe said:

 "My songs do not just tell my story, they tell everybody's story.
 That is why people listen to them.
 There is Yıldız who sings these songs, and there is someone who listens to them.
 I can not even listen to some of my songs because they are really painful.